What Woz Knew (and what didn’t foresee)

 The hindsight idea leading to that variant is the idea of Woz replicating his hardware genius for networking.
 Just as Woz had made floppy disks viable with the breakthrough Disk ][ design, what if he next did the same for networking.
 A Net ][ card with 1/10th the chips Xerox required for Ethernet or 1/4 the chips from the AppleTalk design of the 1990s.

-Maybe that was beyond even Woz in 1978, but in some alternative history, after it’s IPO Apple could have purchased MOS from Commodore, Apple could have then pushed my 652402 chip into reality, and Apple could then have a Woz on staff with the ability to design his own chips.
+Maybe that was beyond even Woz in 1978, but in some alternative history, after it’s IPO Apple could have purchased MOS from Commodore, Apple could have then pushed a design like my 652402 chip into reality, and Apple could then have a Woz on staff with the ability to design his own chips.
 That alternative history Woz would have no doubt sped up the progress of personal computers, presuming Apple management let him play.

 In any case, presume local area networking was a thing by the early 1980s.
 Apple could have then produced an Apple //core that was the first rack-mountable server.
 Just a CPU, memory, and networking chips.
 Maybe a tape drive until hard disks became affordable, but given a reason to make hard drives less expensive, I’ve little doubt Woz could have done to them what he did to floppy drives.